-The first thing that you feel when you come to BB3 is a burst of positive energy around.
+The first thing that you feel when you come to BB3 is a burst of positive energy.
 From the receptionist to the trainers to the members, everybody is friendly, full of energy and committed to results.
 I soon realized that food and exercise don ‘t mix well with options.
 We fail because we have options, and with every option we always have a valid excuse.
-Images from the past come to my mind: “I am not feeling well this morning, I might be getting sick, I better stay in bed instead of going to the gym, that fried calamari looks really good and I do not want to make the client feel bad by not eating, this exercise program calls for 12 repetitions at least but I might be hurting myself … ” So I started applying the “NO OPTION ” rule to the exercise program at BB3.
+Images from the past come to my mind: “I am not feeling well this morning, I might be getting sick, I better stay in bed instead of going to the gym, that fried calamari looks really good and I do not want to make the client feel bad by not eating, this exercise program calls for at least 12 repetitions, but I might be hurting myself … ” So I started applying the “NO OPTION ” rule to the exercise program at BB3.
 Arriving home late the night before, there is NO OPTION but going to the gym the next day.
 There is NO OPTION but eating the right food.
 If the trainer says 10 to 15 repetitions, there is NO OPTION but 15 …

 Training with Sylvia was totally different than what I had experienced before (and harder!).
 The positive reinforcement at every step, the pursuit of perfection in the form, it all helps to push further every day, and accomplish things that you did not think you could.
 You go for the Hulk, the Ironman, and you find strength where you thought you had none.
 Having to fit a few weeks of traveling during the challenge was … a challenge.
 I could not imagine myself before exercising “Syl ‘s road program” on the rooftop of an apartment building in Madrid in 30 degree weather or in Chicago climbing up and down (twice!) the 22 floors at the hotel where I was staying, after an upper body workout and 30 minute interval cardio exercise.

-Every day you get more addicted to the sweet drug of exercising, and before you know it, the Challenge is over.
+Every day you get more addicted to the sweet drug of exercising, and before you know it, the challenge is over.
 Some people may find relief with the challenge finishing this week and getting back to their regular routine.
 Although an important landmark, to me it is not such a big of a deal as I thought it would be at the beginning of it.
 The way I see it, this is not the end of the challenge because the real challenge starts now, to continue with the program that I set for myself.
-There is still more work to do and It does nothing for you to accomplish so much in three month to lose it in one by going back to old habits.
-I want to be and feel the best that I can in every moment and stage of my life and make this challenge a life commitment.
+There is still more work to do, and it does nothing for you to accomplish so much in three months to then lose it in one by going back to old habits.
+I want to be and feel the best I can in every moment and stage of my life and make this challenge a life commitment.
 I enjoy the way I feel and how I see myself and I will not give this up for anything else.

 “The sculpture is inside of the rock.
-You just have to chip off the pieces around it “
+You just have to chip off the pieces around it.”